SOFTS-Raw sugar futures fall from last week's 11-year highs

-NEW YORK, May 1 (Reuters) - Raw sugar futures were lower on ICE on Monday after reaching the highest prices in more than 11 years last week.
-Arabica coffee was also down in light volume with most of Europe and Latin America shut for Labour Day holiday.
+NEW YORK, May 1 (Reuters) - Raw sugar futures closed lower on ICE on Monday after reaching their highest prices in more than 11 years last week.
+Arabica coffee was also down in light volume with most of Europe and Latin America shut for the Labour Day holiday.

 There was no trading for white sugar, robusta coffee and cocoa in London.